jaseeverett/coronavirus_dashboard/README.md

 **Contact**

-More information about this
-dashboard can be found in this [article](https://www.statsandr.com/blog/).
+More information about this dashboard can be found in this [article](https://www.statsandr.com/blog/).

 **Update**

-The dashboard has been updated on Wednesday 25th March 2020.
+The dashboard has been updated on Saturday March 28, 2020 (UTC).